What’s Open in Myrtle Beach?

 Myrtle Beach Restaurants Are Open

 Most Myrtle Beach restaurants are open for dine-in service with guidelines in place to encourage social distancing and increased sanitation.
-Some of those guidelines include:
+Alcohol sales are not allowed past 11 p.m.

 - Posting signage on at entrances informing employees and guests that they should not enter if they are ill and that they should maintain a minimim 6-foot distance from others.